BasementKrew/revelation.io/_posts/2015-02-16-labels-swift.markdown

 })
 ```

-Very clear and we still get to use the same method.
+Still very clear and we get to use the same method.
 Let's remove the delay and change the springDamping.

 ```swift
 play(0.25, springDamping: 0.5, animation: {